 Currently, our justice focus is on youth and families and non-profit organizations that serve them in the quest for social justice.

 Every two years we choose four Partnering Organizations.
 Each of these four partners receives two months of focused attention at our weekly Practice, as well volunteer assistance.
-Four more organizations we support are known as Affiliates.
+Four more organizations we support are known as At-Large Recipients.
 They receive weekly recognition at our Practice and donations to the charity basket for one month each year.